Financing for the installation of air conditioning in the home

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Secure government grants: Receive up to 30 percent funding
+Secure government grants: receive up to 30 per cent funding

-For the remaining amount after deducting the funding, there are various loan options.
-A modernisation loan is often the first choice, as it is specifically designed for home improvement measures and offers lower interest rates than a normal instalment loan.
-Banks often provide such loans up to an amount of 50,000 euros without requiring a land charge.
-Alternatively, a classic loan with no specific purpose offers maximum flexibility if you are planning additional small purchases.
-The term should be adjusted to your financial situation; a proper household budget helps with planning the monthly instalments.
-Some banks offer special “Climate Loans” with particularly attractive conditions for energy-efficient projects.
-Those planning long-term can also use an existing building savings contract for financing.
-Comparing various offers is crucial to finding the optimal solution.
+For the remaining amount after deducting the grant, there are various loan options.
+A modernisation loan is often the first choice, as it is specifically designed for value-adding improvements to the house and offers lower interest rates than a standard personal loan.
+Banks often grant such loans of up to €50,000 without a land charge entry.
+Alternatively, a classic loan with unrestricted use of funds offers maximum flexibility if you are planning further smaller purchases.
+The term should be tailored to your financial situation; an accurate household budget helps with planning the monthly instalments.
+Some banks offer special „KlimaDarlehen“ with particularly attractive terms for energy-efficient projects.
+Those planning long-term can also use an existing home savings contract to finance the project.
+Comparing different offers is crucial in order to find the optimal solution.

-• Total costs: 7,000 euros
+• Total cost: 7,000 euros

-• KfW grant (30%): -2,100 euros
+• KfW grant (30 %): -2,100 euros

 • Remaining financing requirement: 4,900 euros

-If you do not take advantage of government funding or your device is not eligible for funding, there is an alternative.
-You can deduct the pure labour costs for installing the air conditioning as a craftsman's service from your taxes.
-The tax office reimburses you 20 per cent of the labour, travel, and machinery costs.
-The maximum amount you can claim per year is capped at 1,200 euros, which corresponds to craftsmen's costs of 6,000 euros.
-It is important that you receive an official invoice showing the labour and material costs separately and that you pay the sum by bank transfer.
-This option is also interesting for financing a smart home integration of the air conditioning.
-This way you can significantly reduce your financial burden even without a direct grant.
+If you do not claim government funding or your appliance is not eligible for funding, there is an alternative.
+You can claim only the labour costs for installing the air conditioning system as a household service on your tax return.
+The tax office will reimburse you 20 per cent of the labour, travel and machinery costs.
+The maximum amount you can claim per year is capped at EUR 1,200, which corresponds to €6,000 in labour costs.
+It is important that you receive an official invoice on which labour and material costs are itemised separately, and that you pay the total by bank transfer.
+This option is also worth considering for financing a smart-home integration of the air conditioning system.
+This allows you to noticeably reduce your financial burden even without a direct grant.

-Checklist: Four Steps to Successful Financing
+Checklist: Four steps to successful financing

-Request a personalised risk analysis now
+Request your individual risk analysis now

-Have your insurance situation checked for free and receive concrete optimization suggestions.
+Have your insurance situation checked free of charge and receive specific optimisation suggestions.

 FAQ

-Can I combine funding and tax bonuses?
+Can I combine funding and the tax bonus?

 How long does it take to process a funding application?